rachaelstanislaw/rachael_teaching_syllabus/javascript/intro.md

 - Null
 - Symbol

+For now, we will focus on numbers, strings, and booleans.

 ### Numbers

-Numbers can be integers (positive, negative or zero) as well as fractions of a whole number written as a decimal called a float.
+Numbers can be integers (positive, negative or zero) as well as fractions of a whole number.
+Fractions are written as a decimal and are called a float.

 ##### Arithmetic

-We can perform mathematical calculations with numbers in JavaScript.
+We can perform mathematical calculations with numbers in JavaScript in the Chrome console.

 ```JavaScript
 1           -> 1